Rothera/bpm/README.txt

     data/                   Misc data files you need to maintain. rules.yaml          Main controlling data file for the addon. tags.yaml           Tag rules.
-        betterponymotes.js  Main script.
-        pref-setup.js       All-around utility and framework for backend scripts.
-                            Does a lot more than just preferences. bpmotes.css         Misc CSS used by the addon, and some things that can't be put anywhere else.
-        combiners-nsfw.css  NSFW components of r/mylittlecombiners that aren't emotes. extracss-moz.css        <
-        extracss-o.css          < Chaos script.
-Most fancy emote flags are here. extracss-pure.css       < This CSS is not compatible between browsers extracss-pure-opera.css < and so comes in a few different forms. extracss-webkit.css     <
         icons.svg           Original SVG for the icons BPM has.
-Encoded into CSS manually. options.html        Options page.
+Encoded into CSS manually.
-        options.js          Options page code.
-        options.css         Options page CSS.
-        bootstrap.css       Bootstrap.
-Used on the options page. jquery-1.8.2.js     JQuery, for the options page.

     # Cached data
     emotes/                 Extracted emote cache.
 All of these can be regenerated.